Most Of Us Have Intestinal Parasites

 A remedy which contains these two key herbs and one which helps to address many of the symptoms of intestinal parasitic infections is Clove & Oregano Complex by Viridian Nutrition.
 Clove & Oregano Complex also contains basil and rosemary all known for their varying roles in the eradication of not just parasites but also other pathogens in the gut.

-Whilst many practitioners in this field advocate the regular use of anti-parasitic supplements, I believe that we should consider the use of Clove & Oregano Complex at least once a year to ensure that we cleanse and eliminate parasites from our bodies.
+Whilst many practitioners in this field advocate the regular use of anti-parasitic supplements, I believe that we should consider the use of Clove & Oregano Complex once or twice a year, for one month each time, to ensure that we cleanse and eliminate parasites from our bodies.

 DISCLAIMER: The views, opinions and information expressed in this article and on Victoriahealth.com Ltd are those of the author(s) in an editorial context.
 Victoriahealth.com Ltd cannot be held responsible for any errors or for any consequences arising from the use of the information contained in this editorial or anywhere else on the site.
 Every effort is made by the editorial and content team to see that no inaccurate or misleading information, opinion or statement appear, nor replace or constitute endorsement from medical bodies or trials unless specified.
 Victoriahealth.com Ltd accept no liability for the consequences of any inaccurate or misleading data, information, opinion or statement.
 Information on Victoriahealth.com Ltd and in the editorials is provided for informational purposes only and is not intended as a substitute for the advice provided by your physician or other healthcare professional.
 You should not use the information on this website or in the editorials for diagnosing or treating a health concern or disease, or for the replacement of prescription medication or other treatment.